cjdbarlow/Part-One/electrical_safety.md

     * Principle of fuses which trigger when current drain is >15A

 ##Methods of Electrical Safety
+* **Insulation**
+Conductors are coated by a high-resistance substance, preventing current flowing where it shouldn't.

+* **Fuses**
+Safety devices which cease all current flow when current exceeds a certain threshold (typically 20A).
+If there is a fault which greatly lowers resistance (i.e. insulation breaks, causing a device to become live and drain via the earth wire), a high current will flow and the fuse will be triggered.
+    * This requires:
+        * A fault that causes a high current flow
+        * The fuse to work correctly

 * **Floating power supply**
 Current is returned via the neutral line, rather than the ground.
 An individual touching the active power point will not receive an electric shock, as the circuit is not completed.

 * **Residual Current Devices**
-A device measures the current difference between the active and neutral lines, and will disconnect power if there is a >0.1mA difference between them (which could occur if current is shorted through a device/person).
+An RCD measures the current difference between the active and neutral lines.
+In an non-fault situation, these will be equal.
+In a fault situation, current will be being delivered by the active line but not returned via the neutral (instead flowing to ground via faulty equipment/through the patient).
+The RCD will detect if there is a >10mA difference between the active and neutral lines, and disconnect power within 10ms if it does so.
+    * This requires:
+        * Current to flow
+        * A single fault will turn off the circuit
     * Pros: Safe
     * Cons: Will shut off power to the device, which is bad for ECMO/CPB/ventilators without battery backup.

 * **Line Isolation Supply**, with a **line isolation monitor**
-A line isolated supply has a 'transformer' with an equal number of windings, such that the voltage is the same however the powerpoint is not physically connected to the supply.
+A line isolated supply has a 'transformer' with an equal number of windings, such that the voltage is the same on each side.
+However, the **powerpoint is not physically connected to the supply**.
 This creates an **earth-referenced floating supply**.
     * Pros: A single fault is not dangerous and will not result in a power loss which is important for vital equipment
     * Cons: Two or more faults are dangerous, and will still not result in a power loss
     * Faults are monitored with a **line isolation monitor**, which evaluates whether the supply is not earth-referenced, and how much current would flow if the an earth circuit was present, alarming if there is the potential for a >5mA current.